Skip to content

 Parent

-For example, if the parent is the “Property” layer, then every time a user selects a feature in the Property layer, Pozi will trigger a request to the child dataset.
+For example, if the parent is the Property layer, then every time a user selects a feature in the Property layer, Pozi triggers a request to the child dataset.

 Example: